Scroll Top

 What does the CO₂ footprint actually mean?

-So far, many transport and logistics companies do not record their CO2 emissions yet or do not record them completely.
-Data on the CO2 footprint is particularly interesting for companies and stakeholders.
+Data on the CO2 footprint is becoming increasingly interesting and important for companies and stakeholders.
 But what is actually behind the CO2 footprint, especially in the transport sector?
-The so-called carbon footprint shows the total amount of CO2 emissions caused by the transport of goods and people.
+The so-called carbon footprint shows the total amount of CO2 emissions caused by the economic activities of a company and actors in the supply chain like the transport of goods and people.
 All greenhouse gas (GHG) emissions consisting of defined climate-relevant gases are converted into CO2 equivalent values.
-In addition to the direct emissions caused by a transport medium, indirect emissions, e.g. from the fuel supply chain, are also included.
-As a rule, there is a wide range of potential for reducing the footprint, for example through the choice of vehicles, optimized capacity utilization or more efficient route planning.
+In addition to the direct emissions caused by e. g. a transport medium, indirect emissions, e.g. from the fuel supply chain, are also included.

-The reporting of emissions is already demanded by many participants in the international trade of goods, imposed by the legislator or proactively promoted by own sustainability management and measures for environmental protection in the company.
-In many countries, companies above a certain size are already obliged to prepare sustainability reports and to publish information on consumption and emissions.
+Today, the reporting of emissions is not only required by many participants in the international trade, but is also imposed by laws such as the Supply Chain Act and directives such as the CSRD (Corporate Sustainability Reporting Directive) in combination with the EU-Taxonomy, or proactively driven forward by a company’s own sustainability management and corresponding measures.
+In many countries, companies above a certain size are already obliged to prepare sustainability reports and publish information on the impact of their business activities on the environment, society and their governance.

 The use of the SMP therefore offers many advantages:

-• Those who use SMP to support a more sustainable business orientation, especially in the transport and logistics sector, can increase their energy efficiency, save fuel, CO2 and therefore money.
+• Those who use SMP to support a more sustainable business orientation, can increase their energy efficiency, save fuel, CO2 and therefore money.
 Recent research by Solistica (2019) found that sustainability measures can also improve a company’s net income by up to 8%.

-• Prices for energy and CO2 emissions will continue to rise, EU climate targets were tightened again in 2021, and laws such as the Supply Chain Act in Germany will come into force in January 2023.
-With SMP, a company is ideally positioned to meet future sustainability challenges.
+• Prices for energy and CO2 emissions will continue to rise, EU climate targets were tightened again and laws such as the Supply Chain Act in Germany came into force in January 2023 and CSRD in January 2024.
+With the SMP, a company is ideally positioned to meet future sustainability challenges and reporting requirements.

-• Customers now choose their transport company not only according to the criteria of “price” and “transit time”, but also according to how sustainably the transport and logistics company operates.
+• Customers in the transport sector now choose their transport company not only according to the criteria of “price” and “transit time”, but also according to how sustainably the transport and logistics company operates.

-• More and more consumers are attaching importance to sustainability and the careful use of resources and are also demanding this of companies.
-The SMP serves as pathfinder and enabler for companies to present themselves credibly as a sustainable player in their external image as well.
+• More and more consumers are attaching importance to sustainability and the careful use of resources and are also demanding this from companies.
+Thanks to TÜV-certified calculations, the SMP serves as pathfinder and enabler for companies to present themselves credibly and verifiably as a sustainable player in their external image as well.

 • Compliance: The use of the SMP is safe and covers all current standards.

-How is the data for transport and logistics calculated in the SMP?
+How is the data calculated in the SMP?

-The SMP with the modules “Sustainable Transport” and „Sustainable Tendering“ calculates greenhouse gas emissions for transports based on the internationally recognized industry methodology of the Global Logistics Emission Council (also GLEC Framework), as well as the DIN standard EN 16258 and will also comply with the planned ISO 14083.
-Depending on data availability, clients will receive an estimate of their emissions based on representative industry averages or a value for the emissions of their specific fleet.
+The modular SMP calculates greenhouse gas emissions, e. g. for the corporate carbon footprint, according to the Greenhouse Gas Protocol in Scopes 1-3.
+The calculation of transport emissions is based on the internationally recognized industry methodology of the Global Logistics Emission Council (GLEC Framework V.3), as well as the DIN norm ISO 14083.
+If no primary data is available, clients receive an estimate of their emissions based on representative industry averages or a value for the emissions of their specific fleet.

 The data import is carried out in a legally secure and GDPR-compliant anonymized manner either automatically via an interface (API) or by manual upload.

-The calculation on the platform distinguishes between carrier and freight payer.
+The calculation in the “Sustainable Transport” module distinguishes between carrier and freight payer.
 For the carrier sector, the following data is determined for the emission calculation:

 • Days traveled